Firearms Licensing and Online Payment System

 One of the biggest changes to the current process, will see a requirement for all applicants to provide a report from their GP regarding current medical conditions before their application will be considered.
 This process has been implemented with the support of the Local Medical Committee and is being introduced ahead of a Home Office proposal to implement the same process nationwide.

-Renewal and Variation applications will subsequently be processed using the new digitalised process from and we will keep you updated about when this option will go live.
+Renewal and Variation applications, along with weapon transfers will subsequently be processed using the new digitalised process and we will keep you updated about when this option will go live.
+In the meantime, we will continue to process these applications on paper.

 About Firearms Licensing